Automatic Ontologies

 Explore enterprise use cases →

 The old way does not scale.
-The new way is already in production.
+Start with one decision boundary.

 Static ontologiesDecision Ontologies (Rippletide)